awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 Returns a geometry that represents the point set union of all geometries passed as input\.

-## Bing Tile Functions<a name="geospatial-functions-list-v2-bing-tile-functions"></a>
+## Bing tile functions<a name="geospatial-functions-list-v2-bing-tile-functions"></a>

-The following functions convert between geometries and tiles in the Microsoft [Bing Maps Tile System](https://docs.microsoft.com/bingmaps/articles/bing-maps-tile-system/)\.
+The following functions convert between geometries and tiles in the Microsoft [Bing maps tile system](https://docs.microsoft.com/bingmaps/articles/bing-maps-tile-system/)\.

 ### `bing_tile(x, y, zoom_level)`<a name="geospatial-functions-list-v2-bing-tile"></a>